Panrong/st4ml/README.md

 ## Getting Started (with an example)

-We demonstrate the usage of ST4ML with an example - _"extracting the hourly average speed of roads from vehicle trajectories"_.
-Other applications can be developed following this pattern.
+We demonstrate the usage of ST4ML with an example - <ins>_"extracting the hourly average speed of roads from vehicle trajectories"_</ins>.
+Other applications can be developed following the same pattern.

 <div align="center">